International Programmes 2025/2026

 • Selection theory, design and optimisation of breeding programmes

-Internship (six weeks): research-intensive internship in the industry or public research institutes
+Internship (at least six weeks): research-intensive internship in the industry or public research institutes

 Elective Modules: